David Alan Grier: 1990–1999: Career breakthrough

+Grier was the host of the NBC show Thank God You're Here.
+He starred in Gym Teacher: The Movie (2008) playing the villain, Shelly Bragg.
+He appeared as Uncle Henry in the ABC 2005 television film The Muppets' Wizard of Oz.
 Grier guest starred in Season 6 of Fox's Bones.
-He played Professor Bunsen Jude, the Science Dude, the host of a children's TV program.
+He played Professor Bunsen Jude, the Science Dude, the host of a children's television program.
 This character was inspired by Bill Nye "the Science Guy".
 In May 2013, Grier appeared in Tyler Perry Presents Peeples, playing the role of Virgil Peeples, alongside Kerry Washington and Craig Robinson.
 Also in 2013, Grier appeared in The Watsons Go To Birmingham, a Hallmark Channel adaptation of Christopher Paul Curtis' 1995 Newbery Honor-winning novel, The Watsons Go to Birmingham – 1963.
 He appeared on the CBS TV-adaptation of Bad Teacher, playing the role of principal Carl Gaines.
-He played the Cowardly Lion in NBC's live performance of The Wiz, which aired on December 3, 2015.